← Back to Articles

 s.r.o.

-The important choice is whether you can accept divident payment once a year, instead of steady cash flow of net income as an SZČO.
-If you can, the tax savings are significant.
+Where the s.r.o. leads, the practical choice is whether you can accept dividend payment after the profit is approved, instead of the steady cash flow of net income available to an SZČO.
+At higher incomes, the difference can be significant.

 Administrative requirements